 3/31 will be opportunity for “second looks”.

-Dr. DaSilva:
+Dr. DeSilva:

 Faculty Senate has drive to support World Central Kitchen for relief for Turkey and Syria.
 Link was sent by Leslie Capo.
 50k people have died and many are displaced.
 There was a faculty member at LSU who lost family members in Turkey.